Compiègne: Compiègne Forest

 The Glade of the Armistice in the Compiègne Forest was the site of the signing of two armistices; those of 11 November 1918 and 22 June 1940.
 Hitler specifically chose the location of the second, and had the original signing carriage moved from Paris to Compiègne, as an irony for the defeated French.

 The site still houses several memorials to the 1918 armistice, including a copy of the original railway carriage.
 The original, Marshal Foch's Carriage was taken to Germany as a trophy of victory following the second armistice.
 Various rumors about what happened to this railway-carriage thereafter, have flourished ever since.
 Some believe it was destroyed by the SS in Thuringia in April 1945; others say this happened in Berlin, but most likely was it destroyed during an allied air-raid on Berlin.
 The latter version seems most plausible, since Ferdinand Foch's carriage actually was displayed at a Berlin museum.

 The University of Technology of Compiègne

 Compiègne is home to the University of Technology of Compiègne (UTC), one of the top ranking engineering school in France, founded as a Technology University in 1972 to provide an alternative to the traditional "grandes écoles" for students interested in technologies and applied science.

 Transport

 Compiègne station offers connections with Paris, Amiens, Cambrai and several regional destinations.
 The nearest motorway is the A1 Paris-Lille.
+The nearest airport is Charles de Gaulle Airport, located 58 km south west of the commune.

 Cycling

-Since 1968 Compiègne is the traditional start city of the famous Paris–Roubaix bicycle race.
+Since 1977, Compiègne is the traditional start city of the famous Paris–Roubaix bicycle race.
 It was also the finish city of 3rd stage in the 2007 Tour de France.